ChristianLoizou/Shorts/intervalpractice/README.md

 # Interval Practice Application

-An application to help you practice your intervals.
+An application to help you practise your intervals.
 This app creates exercises based on those shown below.
 Exercises are created at random so the user always has a fresh, and can have the exercise played back to them to check if they were right.
 Playback is now supported on all platforms, rather than just Windows.

 The Python file of the latest release is *'/main.py'.*